MikhailEpatko/demo-report-util/README.md

 You can:
 - start the application in IDE;
-- create and start jar-package: `mvn clean package`.
+- create and start jar-package: `mvn clean package`;
+- download and start demo-report-util.jar .

 Use any not empty login and password.